m-nathani/api-fetcher/README.md

 ### Example output

-Hence, the result will be extracted using the following command
+The result will be extracted using the following command

 ```
 node api.js ../calendar/src/ calendar.json